adeliafebriani/Tijarah-Blockchain-Notes/Chapter 3/Digital Signatures.md

 ### Applications in Blockchain
 1. Transaction Verification:
-   * Every transaction is signed by the sender’s private key and verified by the network, ensuring that the rightful owner of the digital assets initiates the transaction.
+   * Signed by the sender’s private key and verified by the network, ensuring that the rightful owner of the digital assets initiates the transaction.
 2. Smart Contracts:
    * Ethereum, digital signatures are used to execute smart contracts, ensuring that the contract is executed by the parties involved without repudiation.
 3. Identity Verification: